Economy of the Ming dynasty: Final crisis (1620s–1640s)

 Beginning in the 1620s, famine became a regular occurrence in northern China due to dry, cold weather and the resulting shortening of the growing season.
 This cooling period is now known as the Little Ice Age.
 The famine, along with increasing taxes, desertion, a weakened poor relief system, floods, and the central government's failure to properly manage irrigation and flood control projects, led to high mortality rates, impoverishment, and brutality.
 The government, facing a loss of tax revenue, was unable to effectively address these issues.

 In the 1620s, the conditions in the countryside were unbearable for the peasants, leading to continued rebellions.
 The northern region of China was particularly affected, as it was ravaged by a war between the government army and the rebels who had risen up in Li Zicheng's rebellion.
-As a result, in the 1630s, many poor and hungry individuals fled to the cities, where they were forced to resort to begging and stealing for survival.
+In the 1630s, many poor and hungry individuals fled to the cities, where they were forced to resort to begging and stealing for survival.
 This mass migration left entire counties in the countryside deserted, and the wealthy gentry were shocked by the extent of the poor's resentment towards the rich.
 The situation was further exacerbated by a severe famine in Henan, which drove hundreds and thousands of angry peasants to join Li Zicheng, causing the collapse of the state administration.
 In 1629, the government made a 30% cut in postal spending, resulting in a significant decline in communication and making it uncertain for officials to expect their messages to reach the center.
 The situation was worsened by a famine in Jiangxi in 1637 and an epidemic that swept through northern China in 1641, reaching as far as Jiangnan.
 The death toll was high, although the exact number remains unknown.
-In response to the chaos, the rebels established their own administration and implemented land reform under the slogan:
+Amid the chaos, the rebels established their own administration and implemented land reform under the slogan:

 Equal land [holdings] for both the noble and the commoner.

-In 1644, Li Zicheng's army successfully captured the capital city of Beijing, leading to the suicide of the Chongzhen Emperor.
-General Wu Sangui, who was in command of the Ming frontier army north of Beijing, felt compelled to submit to the Manchu-led Qing dynasty in order to defeat the rebels.
+In 1644, Li Zicheng's forces captured Beijing, and the last Ming emperor, Chongzhen, committed suicide.
+Wu Sangui, a Ming general commanding an army north of Beijing, submitted to the Manchu-led Qing dynasty to defeat the rebels.
 With the support of landowners and gentry, the Qing army swiftly defeated the rebels and gained control of northern China.
 In the following years, they also conquered the southern regions of the country.
 The wars resulted in a significant loss of life, leaving only a third of the population in some areas of the devastated north, while southern cities were also greatly affected.